xz0127/tp/docs/UserGuide.md

 * Outputs the list of all upcoming appointments happening on the specified date according to their `APPT_ID` order.
 * `DATE` must be in the future.
-* If `DATE` is not included, outputs the list of all upcoming appointments in the address book according to their `APPT_ID` order.
+* If `DATE` is not included, outputs the list of all upcoming appointments according to their `APPT_ID` order.

 Example:
 * `view` shows the list of all upcoming appointments in chronological order.
 * `view d/4-Aug-2020` shows the list of appointments happening on 04/08/2020.

-### Mark an appointment as done: `done`
+### Mark an appointment as done : `done`

-Marks a specific appointment in the address book as done.
+Marks a specific appointment in the patient book as done.

 Format: `done APPT_ID`